Modeling the long term dynamics of pre-vaccination pertussis: models and methods

 \subsubsection{SIRS model}

 Model (b) is the standard SIRS model.
 It differs from the SIR model in that recovery does not confer permanent immunity.
 Instead, recovered individuals' immunity wanes at a constant rate $\gamma$ and then they become susceptible again.
-The fraction of primary infections is given approximately by $\mu /[\gamma(1-s^*-i^*) + \mu]$, where $s^*$ and $i^*$ are the equilibrium values for the susceptibles and infectives in the deterministic counterpart of the SIRS model (see the Supplementary Material for details on the deterministic SIRS model).
-Although there is no direct correspondence between primary infections and age groups in the model, it is reasonable to admit that a fraction of approximately $\gamma(1-s^*-i^*)/[\gamma(1-s^*-i^*)+\mu]$ of the infectives are not school children, and that $\beta_1$ should be reduced proportionally in this version of the model.
+The fraction of primary infections is given approximately by $\mu /[\gamma(1-s^*-i^*) + \mu]$, where $s^*$ and $i^*$ are the equilibrium values for the susceptibles and infectives in the deterministic counterpart of the SIRS model (see the Supplementary Material for details on the deterministic SIRS model and on this calculation).
+Although there is no direct correspondence between primary infections and age groups in the model, it is reasonable to admit that a fraction of the infectives close to the fraction of non-primary infections, given by $\gamma(1-s^*-i^*)/[\gamma(1-s^*-i^*)+\mu]$, are not school children, and that $\beta_1$ should be reduced proportionally in this version of the model.
+This correction could be refined, but as we shall see in Section \ref{results} the properties of the stochastic fluctuations in this model are largely insensitive to the value of $\beta_1$.